bloomberg/chromium.bb/README.md

 in the root of the AV1 repository, and AV1 codec configuration options can currently be found in the file `build/cmake/aom_config_defaults.cmake`.

+### Dylib builds

+A dylib (shared object) build of the AV1 codec library can be enabled via the CMake built in variable BUILD\_SHARED\_LIBS:

+    $ cmake path/to/aom -D BUILD_SHARED_LIBS=1
+    $ make

+This is currently only supported on non-Windows targets.

 ### Cross compiling

 For the purposes of building the AV1 codec and applications and relative to the